This post is sponsored by Prego & Yummly; all opinions are my own.

-- Spaghetti Squash: Opt for smaller-sized squash, as they cook faster and make a great portion size for an adult when cut in half and stuffed.
+- Spaghetti Squash: Opt for smaller-sized squash, as they cook faster.
+A small squash will yield two adult servings when cut in half and stuffed.

-- Shredded Chicken: Cook and shred your own, buy a rotisserie chicken, or use canned.
-You just need a cup and a half of shredded chicken.
+- Shredded Chicken: Cook and shred your own, or buy a rotisserie or canned chicken.
+You just need one-and-a-half cups of shredded chicken.

-- Broccoli: Chop it into bite-sized pieces, steam it, then mix it in with the rest to get a great pop or color, flavor, and nutrition with your meal.
+- Broccoli: Chop it into bite-sized pieces and steam it to get a great pop of color, flavor, and nutrition with your meal.

 - Cheese: I used two kinds in this recipe: Parmesan, which adds some salty flavor, and mozzarella, which is perfect for melting on top.

-- Parsley: I mixed some in, as well as finished off the dish with some freshly chopped parsley.
+- Parsley: I mixed some in and garnished the dish with freshly chopped parsley.